-Flourless Chocolate Almond Torte - This flourless chocolate cake recipe will satisfy any chocolate lover in your life!
+Flourless Chocolate Almond cake - This moist chocolate cake recipe will definitely satisfy any chocolate lover in your life!
 Prepare to get lots of compliments.
-It's fudgy, and melts in your mouth with a tender texture from roasted almond meal.
+It's fudgy, and melts in your mouth with a tender texture from roasted almond meal and a deep chocolate flavor.
 No chocoholic can resist this gluten free delight.

 One cannot help but marvel at how such minimalistic ingredients can yield such extraordinary results.
 It's like magic unfolding before your eyes (and taste buds).
-Whether enjoyed alone or paired with a scoop of vanilla ice cream, a dollop of freshly whipped cream or a drizzle of raspberry coulis for added finesse, this flourless chocolate almond torte promises to be an unforgettable experience for all dessert enthusiasts.
+Whether enjoyed alone or paired with a scoop of vanilla ice cream, a dollop of freshly whipped cream and fresh raspberries for added finesse, this flourless chocolate almond cake promises to be an unforgettable experience for all dessert enthusiasts.

-This recipe is one of our many sweet treats, including raspberry buckle, and croissant bread pudding.
+This recipe is one of our many sweet treats, including raspberry buckle, and croissant bread pudding and it pairs perfectly with our dark chocolate ganache recipe.

 That crust will crack and form fissures along the top of the cake.
 Don't fret about this appearance, it is all part of the luxurious mouthfeel.